tr00dudu/ShieldBuddy/README.md

 ## Features
 - Tracks absorption shields and their remaining values
-- Real-time shield value updates
-- Support for various shield types
+- Support for various (all?) shield types
-- Visual display of shield status
 - Customizable options

 ## Requirements